 How is diabetes treated?

 Any person with diabetes needs to follow a healthy lifestyle with a healthy diet, maintaining an ideal body weight, taking regular exercise and not smoking.
 People with type 1 diabetes also always need treatment with insulin.
 See separate leaflet called Insulins.

 People with type 2 diabetes sometimes don't need any medicines for diabetes control when the diagnosis is first made.
 However, most people with diabetes need to start taking one or more medicines when a healthy lifestyle is not enough to control blood sugar (glucose) levels.
 Some people with type 2 diabetes need to use insulin injections if the other medicines don't adequately control the blood glucose levels.
-See separate leaflet called Treatments for Type 2 Diabetes.
+See separate leaflet called Type 2 Diabetes Treatment.

 Treating diabetes is not just about blood glucose levels.
 It is also very important to reduce the risk of the complications of diabetes (see below).
 It is therefore important to keep blood pressure and cholesterol levels in the normal range.
 Read more about diabetes and high blood pressure.

 Diabetes in pregnancy is associated with possible problems for the mother and baby.
 Women with diabetes who become pregnant need very close monitoring and specialist treatment to make sure that the mother and baby remain well with no problems.
 See separate leaflet called Pregnancy and Diabetes.

 When you are unwell for any reason, even just a sore throat, this may badly affect your blood glucose control.
 It is therefore very important to know what to do if you are unwell.
-See separate leaflet called Advice for People with Diabetes when Unwell.
+Read more about advice for people with diabetes when unwell.

 What are the aims of treatment?